Skip to main content

 Matt Bramble (Bioinformatician, Bioinformatics Consulting Group, CBRS)

-Matt Bramble has recently joined the CBRS team after six years at MD Anderson Cancer Center analyzing a wide range of NGS data in epigenomics.
+Matt Bramble joined the CBRS team after working at MD Anderson Cancer Center analyzing a wide range of NGS data in epigenomics.
 His areas of expertise include: Hi-C (chromatin conformation) analysis, mouse somatic variant analysis, and single cell RNAseq analysis.
 He has 10 years of experience with R and Python, and Master’s degrees from UT in Molecular Biology and Statistics.

 Status